I Noticed Something When I Spent Time with Students on the Autism Spectrum

 Again, you can use it to create a real-life example.
 Maybe something with pie or pizza.
 For example, have the student share or serve a fraction of the pie.

 File folder games can be used to teach all subjects and a variety of concepts.
-It really is limitless and so many children I know, including my own two year old son, love to engage in these types of closed-ended, visual, interactive activities.
+It really is limitless and so many children I know, including my own son, love to engage in these types of closed-ended, visual, interactive activities.

-Here are some examples of file folder games that I made myself at home on Microsoft Word.
-These are downloadable and free to use.
-The first is a reading activity (match the word to the correct picture).
+Below are some examples of file folder games that I made at home on Microsoft Word.
+Feel free to take a screenshot and print these out.

-To turn your own documents or documents you download into reusable file folder games, you would cut out the words or images that you want to make movable, laminate the paper or folder, laminate the movable pieces, and use Velcro to connect the pieces.
-See an example below:
+To turn your own documents into reusable file folder games, you would cut out the words or images that you want to make movable, laminate the paper or folder, laminate the movable pieces, and use Velcro to connect the pieces.

 - 15 Behavior Strategies for Children on the Autism Spectrum